Derpford/multigun-drifting/main.md

 Upon releasing the crouch button, you'll unleash the stored speed plus the momentum in whatever direction you input, enabling super-fast cornering.
 In addition, since you slow to walk speed while drifting, you'll fire way more accurately!
 This can also give you a big burst of speed for a short distance.
 However, drifting slows you down--and it slows you down a *lot* if you hold it forever.
 There's a point at which you can't store any more momentum, and it's around the time you stop moving entirely.

 # Weapons

+TODO: Weapon descriptions.

+# Armor

+Instead of finding and discarding whole pieces of armor, you're actually finding armor plates for your plate carrier.
+There's still only two kinds of armor: green for kevlar-lined steel, and blue for ceramic.

+You can carry up to two plates of each type.
+One plate of each type will be used at a time.
+All plates provide 50% save percent.

+Steel (green) armor plates additionally absorb up to a flat 10 damage from each attack, which is great against glancing blows from hitscan attacks.
+Each one absorbs up to 75 points of damage before breaking.

+Ceramic (blue) armor plates absorb up to 60 points of damage as flat absorption, and have a durability of 150.
+Due to absorbing so much flat damage, this doesn't last as long as you might think.

+Having plates of both types at the same time absorbs a *lot* of damage and makes ceramic plates last a while longer.